VivekSingh-maker/weather-now-application/README.md

 Error Handling: If the city is not found, an error message is displayed.

-API Call: It fetches weather data from OpenWeatherMap API based on the city name.
+API Call: It fetches weather data from API based on the city name.

 ### 3)InfoBox.tsx:
 ```js